diaoquesang/Paper-List-for-Medical-Anomaly-Detection/README.md

 <details close>
 <summary><b>📋 Abstract (Click to Expand)</b></summary>
+Normative representation learning focuses on understanding the typical anatomical distributions from large datasets of medical scans from healthy individuals.
+Generative Artificial Intelligence (AI) leverages this attribute to synthesize images that accurately reflect these normative patterns.
+This capability enables the AI allowing them to effectively detect and correct anomalies in new, unseen pathological data without the need for expert labeling.
+Traditional anomaly detection methods often evaluate the anomaly detection performance, overlooking the crucial role of normative learning.
+In our analysis, we introduce novel metrics, specifically designed to evaluate this facet in AI models.
+We apply these metrics across various generative AI frameworks, including advanced diffusion models, and rigorously test them against complex and diverse brain pathologies.
+In addition, we conduct a large multi-reader study to compare these metrics to experts’ evaluations.
+Our analysis demonstrates that models proficient in normative learning exhibit exceptional versatility, adeptly detecting a wide range of unseen medical conditions.
+Our code is available at https://github.com/compai-lab/2024-ncomms-bercea.git.
 </details>

 - [[MedIA 2025]](https://arxiv.org/pdf/2404.04518) **MedIAnomaly: A Comparative Study of Anomaly Detection in Medical Images** [:octocat:](https://github.com/caiyu6666/medianomaly)